wangonya/wangonya.com/content/blog/stretch-smart-goals.md

 picture.

 > "You get into this mindset where crossing things off your to-do list
-> becomes more important that asking yourself if you're doing the right
+> becomes more important than asking yourself if you're doing the right
 > things. - The book
 >
 > \"To-do lists are great if you're using them correctly.
 But when